renekreijveld/macOS_PHP_local_development/README.md

 # Local NginX/MariaDB/PHP development stack for macOS

-This setup installs a NginX/MariaDB/PHP-based development stack on your M1/M2/M3/M4 based macOS system.
+This setup installs a NginX/MariaDB/PHP-based development stack on your Apple Silicon M1/M2/M3/M4 based macOS computer.

 You will get a setup with the following elements: